texfaq/texfaq.github.io/FAQ-multirow.md

 (which gives text going upwards; use angle `-90` for text going downwards, of course).

-To make a `\multicolumn` multi-row ''cell'' in a table, you have to enclose a `\multirow` inside a `\multicolumn`&nbsp;&mdash; the other way around does not work, so:
+To make a `\multicolumn` multi-row "cell" in a table, you have to enclose a `\multirow` inside a `\multicolumn`&nbsp;&mdash; the other way around does not work, so:
 ```latex